Jim Lonborg: Personal life

+Lonborg married 20 year old Rosemary Feeney in 1970.
+They have six children and many grandchildren.

-After retiring, Lonborg attended the Tufts University School of Dental Medicine, and graduated in 1983 and began practicing.
+After retiring from baseball, Lonborg attended the Tufts University School of Dental Medicine, and graduated in 1983 and began practicing.
 He worked as a general dentist in Hanover, Massachusetts, until he retired in 2017.
 He is active in many nonprofit organizations, including Catholic Charities, Little League Baseball, and The Jimmy Fund, as well as the Susan G. Komen foundation and those seeking to treat cystic fibrosis.
 Lonborg lives in Scituate, Massachusetts.

 On the Boston-based sitcom Cheers, the photo of Sam Malone pitching is actually that of Lonborg.
 At times, Sam also wore Lonborg's number 16 Red Sox jersey.